 - If something stressful happens to your pet or nervous about an event, keep them in a quiet area until the drooling stops.

 - Also, make sure to clean up any accidents and take your dog to their crate when you aren’t paying attention, so they don’t get the chance to make a mistake.

 - If at all possible, try not to let your dog drool!
 A lot of the time, all it takes is a quick wipe with a towel, but it can depend on the reason for your pet’s drooling.

-- If you have a puppy, start teaching them not to drool early so that it becomes a habit and don’t give in when they get used to it as bad behaviour.
-This way, they will learn as a small puppy, and you won’t have to deal with it when they are an adult!
+- If you have a puppy, start teaching them not to drool early so that it becomes a habit, and don’t give in when they get used to it as bad behaviour.
+This way, they will learn like a small puppy, and you won’t have to deal with it when they are an adult!

 - Keep your dog in their crate when you aren’t paying attention so that they don’t get the chance to make a mistake or drool on anything important.

 Dog drooling can lead to many dangerous situations and even save you money on doctor bills.
 Some of the problems that dog drooling can lead to include:

 Dogs put out more than 10 million bacteria per minute when they drool, which leads to dangerous germs all over your house!

 If they are sick or injured, excessive salivation is a symptom which means that help is needed as soon as possible!

 Drool can also attract pests like bees, ants, and flies, which lead to more problems.